-- If assigned by the REOC Director, act as the Operations Section Chief and coordinate all operational functions assigned to the REOC - Convene the CHS Emergency Control Group and activate the Departmental Emergency Operations Centre (DEOC) to support CHS Branch response as required - Ensure any operational objectives and assignments identified in the REOC Action Plan related to CHS and/or Emergency Social Services (ESS) are carried out effectively - Liaise with, or assign a designate to liaise with, local municipalities, Canadian Red Cross and/or external partners to determine requirements for ESS - Instruct the DEOC to open and operate Reception Centres in coordination with the local municipality
+- If assigned by the REOC Director, act as the Operations Section Chief and coordinate all operational functions assigned to the REOC. - Convene the CHS Emergency Control Group and activate the Departmental Emergency Operations Centre (DEOC) to support CHS Branch response as required. - Ensure any operational objectives and assignments identified in the REOC Action Plan related to CHS and/or Emergency Social Services (ESS) are carried out effectively. - Liaise with, or assign a designate to liaise with, local municipalities, Canadian Red Cross and/or external partners to determine requirements for ESS.